madhug-nadig/articles/_posts/2017-12-04-understanding-random-forests-and-scikit-implementation-machine-learning.md

 ### Normalizing Dataset:

-Before calculating distance, it is very important to **Normalize** the dataset - to perform **[feature scaling](https://en.wikipedia.org/wiki/Feature_scaling)**.
-Since the distance measure is directly dependent on the _magnitude_ of the parameters, the features with higher average values will get more preference whilst decision making; for example, in the dataset in our case, the feature '_age_' might get more preference since its values are higher than that of other features.
+It is very important to **Normalize** the dataset - to perform **[feature scaling](https://en.wikipedia.org/wiki/Feature_scaling)**.
+Since the trees are directly sensitive to the _magnitude_ of the parameters.
 Not normalizing the data prior to distance calculation may reduce the accuracy.

 I will be using sci-kit learn's `preprocessing` to scale the data.